Daejeon Hana Citizen

-Daejeon Hana Citizen FC (대전 하나 시티즌 FC) is a South Korean professional football team based in Daejeon, competing in K League 1, the top tier of South Korean football.
+Daejeon Hana Citizen FC (대전 하나 시티즌 FC) is a South Korean professional football team based in Daejeon, competing in K League 1, the top tier of the South Korean football league system.
 At the time of its foundation in 1997, Daejeon was the first community-owned club in South Korea, not being owned by any company.
 The club first entered the K League in the 1997 season, finishing in seventh place.
 In spite of a limited budget, Daejeon won the 2001 Korean FA Cup.
 It has not achieved sustained success in the K League, historically occupying the middle and lower reaches of the standings each season and spending long spells in the second-tier K League 2.

-On 24 December 2019, Hana Financial Group bought the club's operating rights and renamed the club to its current name.
+On 24 December 2019, Hana Financial Group bought the club's operating rights and gave the club its current name.

 History

 First steps into the K League (1997)

 Following the foundation of the professional football league (the Korean Super League, reorganized as the K League in 1998) in Korea, there were few league matches held in Daejeon, and such matches that were held were played by visiting clubs.
 The absence of a local team in the league made it difficult for the citizens of Daejeon to identify with any particular team.
 However, in 1996 a plan to establish 'Daejeon Citizen' – their own local community club – was unveiled, which meant the citizens of Daejeon would have their own team to support in the league.
 Daejeon was the first club that did not belong to a major company, and would play in the Daejeon Hanbat Stadium.